Sean Burroughs

 Sean Patrick Burroughs (September 12, 1980 – May 9, 2024) was an American professional baseball third baseman, who played in Major League Baseball (MLB) from 2002 to 2005 and 2011 to 2012 for the San Diego Padres, Tampa Bay Devil Rays, Arizona Diamondbacks, and Minnesota Twins.
 He won a gold medal at the 2000 Summer Olympics.

 Early life and amateur career

-Burroughs was the son of outfielder Jeff Burroughs and born in Atlanta, Georgia on September 12, 1980, when Jeff was a member of the Atlanta Braves of Major League Baseball (MLB).
+Burroughs, the son of outfielder Jeff Burroughs, was born in Atlanta, Georgia, on September 12, 1980, when Jeff was a member of the Atlanta Braves of Major League Baseball (MLB).
 He starred in the Little League World Series as a pitcher when he was growing up in Long Beach, California.
 His team won the 1992 Little League World Series after their opponent in the championship round was disqualified for using over-aged players.
 He pitched consecutive no-hitters during the 1993 Little League World Series, which his team won.

 Burroughs worked as an extra in Hollywood projects including Knots Landing, Saved by the Bell, and Terminator 2: Judgment Day.
 He attended Woodrow Wilson Classical High School in Long Beach and committed to attend the University of Southern California (USC) to play college baseball for the USC Trojans.